create-table.sql

 Enable logging temporarily and write the log entries to a file

-SET global log_output = 'FILE';
+SET GLOBAL log_output = 'FILE';

-SET global general_log_file='/var/log/mysql/mysql-all.log';
+SET GLOBAL general_log_file='/var/log/mysql/mysql-all.log';

-SET global general_log = 1;
+SET GLOBAL general_log = 1;

 MySQL client

-Updated: 22 February 2024
+Updated: 04 October 2024

 Run script on database, redirect output to log